mrodriguezcote/octo-umbrella/README.md

 ### Test Design

-Tests can be of varying complexity, the more simple tests run first and the more complex tests run only if the previous ones pass.
+Tests can be of varying complexity; the harness is designed to allow simple tests to run first and have the more complex tests run only if the previous ones pass.
+This design makes it so longer/larger tests are not executed if a more fundamental problem is found.
 The following is an example of a simple test:

 ```javascript
 var site = require('../../website.js');